Teaching

 Teaching Assistant, McCombs School of Business, 2020

-Content, strategy, and writing tutor, University of Texas Athletic Department, 2019-present
+Content, strategy, and writing tutor, University of Texas Athletic Department, 2019-2023

 Texas Prison Education Initiative, 2019-2020